Celebrating DNA aptamers on DNA Day!

 ‘Hot-start’ PCR offered a way to overcome the specificity issues.
 Approaches include excluding the Taq DNA polymerase enzyme and spiking it into the mixture once thermal cycling begins at high temperatures or using antibodies specific to Taq that could block the enzyme’s activity at room temperature.
 In the first approach, process issues include the labor-intensive requirements of opening all the tubes during the reaction and adding small volumes of reagents, risking contamination.
 Antibodies are still used in ‘hot start’ reactions, but NEB, the life science reagent supplier now offers a best in class alternative, that is based on DNA aptamers.

 Just as the antibody-Taq inhibitory solution worked, the Taq aptamer used by NEB inhibits Taq polymerase at room temperature.
 This DNA aptamer solution has proven to yield highly specific PCR reactions with additional advantages over the antibody-Taq inhibitor:

 - The aptamer inhibition/activation process is fully reversible, preventing any further Taq activity at the end of thermal cycling.

 - The aptamer inhibition is released at lower temperatures (~45°C) than the antibody (94°C), removing the high temperature activation step and enabling faster protocols.

-From deciphering the structure of double-stranded DNA to cracking the human genome, over the past nearly 70 years our understanding of DNA has advanced hugely.
-We are now engineering DNA molecules to offer better research reagents and improved and novel diagnostics using aptamer technology.
+From deciphering the structure of double-stranded DNA to cracking the human genome, over the past 70 years our understanding of DNA has advanced hugely.
+We are now engineering DNA molecules to offer better research reagents, improved diagnostics and novel therapeutic approaches using aptamer technology.

 Get the latest news direct to your inbox